JarekSopinski/TIL/SQL/sql-functions.md

 HAVING is a filter (like WHERE) which can be used with GROUP BY.
 It checks the result of aggregate function.
 In the query, it is placed after GROUP BY statement.

+While WHERE applies to raw data, HAVING applies to aggregated data (by GROUP BY).

     SELECT booking_date, COUNT(booking_date)
     FROM bookings
     GROUP BY booking_date
     HAVING SUM(amount_billed) > 30;

+### Nested subqueries

+A nested query is a query built on a result of another query.

+    SELECT MIN(daily_sum) -- 'Parent query'
+    FROM (
+        -- Subquery
+        SELECT booking_date, SUM(amount_billed) AS daily_sum
+        FROM bookings
+        GROUP BY booking_date
+    ) AS daily_table; -- Result of subquery MUST have an alias!